KyleMChambers/Drug_ML_Engine/README.md

 # Drug Effectiveness and Satisfaction Analysis

 ## Project Overview

-This project aims to analyze the relationship between drug effectiveness, ease of use, and user satisfaction.
-I built a predictive model to estimate satisfaction scores based on the effectiveness and ease of use ratings of various drugs.
+Overall, this project demonstrated the application of machine learning techniques to real-world healthcare data but also highlighted the critical role that user satisfaction plays in the success of pharmaceutical products.
+This project analyzed the relationship between drug effectiveness, ease of use, and user satisfaction.
+I built a predictive model to using linear regression to estimate user satisfaction based on key features: effectiveness and ease of use, and user satisfaction.

+### Model Performance
+The model achieved a R-squared value of approximately 71.9%, indicating that it effectively captures a significant portion of the variability in user satisfaction scores.
+This suggests that the chosen predictors—effectiveness and ease of use—are strong indicators of user satisfaction with the drugs analyzed.

+### Actionable Insights
+The findings could inform healthcare/pharma companies and healthcare providers about the importance of drug effectiveness and user experience in driving patient satisfaction.
+This knowledge can guide future product development, marketing strategies, and customer engagement efforts.

 ## Objectives